 Purpose | Defines measures for maintaining the confidentiality, integrity, and availability of the organization’s data |

 A data management policy (DMP) governs the use, monitoring, and management of an organization’s data.
-A DMP usually describes:
+A DMP usually covers:

 - What data is collected